 Among his recent engagements, Mr. Chesley served as the Interim Chief Ethics & Compliance Officer of a publicly-traded, multi-national corporation, responsible for managing a global team of compliance personnel.
 In this role, Mr. Chesley conducted and oversaw internal investigations, managed a whistleblower hotline, provided compliance advice, created and updated compliance policies, and administered compliance training for tens of thousands of employees worldwide.
 This opportunity provided Mr. Chesley with first-hand insights into the day-to-day challenges experienced by in-house counsel, which he uses to bring practical solutions to the table for all of his clients.

 Mr. Chesley has been recognized repeatedly as one of the leading lawyers of his generation.
 Specifically, he was named one of the “world’s leading young investigations specialists” by Global Investigations Review “40 Under 40,” as well as a “Rising Star” in the Government Contracts field by Law 360.
 Most recently, Mr. Chesley was recognized by Benchmark Litigation as a “Future Litigation Star” in Washington, D.C.
 (2019) and by Who’s Who Legal Investigations guide as a “Future Leader” in Investigations (2018).
+Mr. Chesley is also recognized in Legal Media Group’s 2021 Expert Guide to the World’s Leading White Collar Lawyers.
 The National Law Journal named Mr. Chesley to its list of 2015 D.C.
 Rising Stars, noting his white-collar defense practice and pro bono work, and Legal Bisnow identified him as one of “Washington’s 2015 Trending 40 Lawyers Under 40.”
 Mr. Chesley also has been recognized as a “Rising Star” by LMG 500 (2015-2018) and Washington DC Super Lawyers (2014-2018).

 A representative sampling of Mr. Chesley’s reported client engagements include: